Webinar: How Everphone Saves More Than 100 Hours a Year with AI

 Termination options

-In the case of fixed-term contracts, the lease generally ends upon expiration of the agreed lease term without the need for a corresponding notice of termination, unless an option clause has been agreed.
+In the case of fixed-term contracts, the tenancy agreement usually ends at the end of the agreed rental period without the need for a corresponding notice of termination, unless an option clause has been agreed.

 An indefinite contract may be terminated depending on the individual agreement of the notice periods.
 If no notice periods have been agreed, the statutory notice periods apply: